yukinosaru/whosspeaking/README.md

 # whosspeaking
 Basic timer for timing speakers see [speakeasy.dkcy.com](http://speakeasy.dkcy.com)

-Inspired by [http://arementalkingtoomuch.com/](http://arementalkingtoomuch.com/) and [tweet by Dr Prachi Srivastava] (https://twitter.com/PrachiSrivas/status/1008808589379690496).
-In retrospect, should have just built on [Cathy Deng's code] (https://github.com/cathydeng/are-men-talking-too-much), but I wanted to mess around with React and Material Design.
+Inspired by [http://arementalkingtoomuch.com/](http://arementalkingtoomuch.com/) and [tweet by Dr Prachi Srivastava](https://twitter.com/PrachiSrivas/status/1008808589379690496).
+In retrospect, should have just built on [Cathy Deng's code](https://github.com/cathydeng/are-men-talking-too-much), but I wanted to mess around with React and Material Design.

 6 timers, each with customisable labels.